Tomato6966/Discord-Join-to-Create/README.md

 **NOTE:**
-*If you are having errors with starting delete the package.json file and do, before you install the packages `npm init`*
+*If you are having errors/problems with starting delete the package.json file and do, before you install the packages `npm init`*